 The history of cabin crew is a testament to the evolution of the aviation industry.
 From the first flight attendant, Heinrich Kubis, to the modern-day cabin crew, the profession has come a long way.
 It has adapted and grown with the times, reflecting the changes in society and the aviation industry.

-When did flight attendants start?
+When did the role of flight attendants begin to evolve?